braineatingmachines/braineatingmachines.github.io/_posts/2025-01-15-welcome-to-lego-robotics.md

 Our students don't just learn—they excel.
 From winning competitions to developing innovative solutions for community problems, Brain Eating Machines alumni go on to pursue STEM careers and make meaningful contributions to their communities.

 ## Join Us!
 Ready to start your robotics journey?
 Registration for our 2026 programs is open!
-Visit our [Registration page](/register) to learn more and secure your spot.
+Visit our [Schedules](/schedule) to learn more and secure your spot.

 Have questions?
 [Contact us](/contact)—we'd love to hear from you!